 Another reason why webcams are okay in that instance is because the videos themselves are on an individual basis.
 Trying to do the same on a professional level would be almost impossible to scale without a monumental budget.

 It all depends on what you’re trying to communicate, and where your audience falls in the funnel.

 Earlier, we mentioned that long-form videos are for leads or returning clients that are much deeper in your sales funnel.
 Facebook Live is longer-form messaging for just that: people who are willing to tune in for an extended period of time because they’re invested in you already.
 In that case, the webcam isn’t going to turn them away; it’s an understood element of that medium.

-When it comes to product videos, however, it’s probably time to put away the iPhone.
+When it comes to any product video for industrial manufacturers, however, it’s probably time to put away the iPhone.

 “The top of the funnel videos need to be as high quality as possible.
 Your identity and positioning videos…that are saying who you are as an organization, needs to really reflect how you’re trying to position your brand.”

 “If your brand was a car, what kind would it be?
 A Mercedes, or a Pinto?
 Your videos should reflect that.”